janeeart/Janee-100-days-of-code/README.md

 ### R1D18
 Was jumping around a bit in the course and doing research for tech interviews, but getting back to logging things accurately.
 13/29 ES6 exercises complete.
 4/20 Basic Data Structures exercises complete.
 Looked at solution for "Use Destructuring Assignment to Assign Variables from Arrays" exercise and "Use Destucturing Assignment with the Rest Paramenter to Reassign Array Elements".

+### R1D19
+Started Blind 75's 5-Week interview prep schedule on 2/22/2022, did first two leetcode problems.
+15/29 ES6 exercises complete, looked at solution for both "Use Destructuring Assignment to Pass an Object as a Function's Parameters" and "Create Strings Using Template Literals".
+I used map method in the latter exercise.